Beijing raises guard as COVID-19 cases rise in Hebei province

 For all of mainland China, new COVID-19 cases reported on Friday fell to 53 from 63 a day earlier.
 The total number of confirmed COVID-19 cases to date now stands at 87,331, while the death toll remained unchanged at 4,634.

-Reporting by Jing Wang and David Stanway in Shanghai and Roxanne Liu and Tony Munroe in Beijing; Writing by Se Young Lee; Editing by Christopher Cushing and Gerry Doyle
+Reporting by Jing Wang and David Stanway in Shanghai and Roxanne Liu and Tony Munroe in Beijing; additional reporting by Tom Daly; Writing by Se Young Lee; Editing by Christopher Cushing, Gerry Doyle and Hugh Lawson

 Our Standards: The Thomson Reuters Trust Principles.